 - BEMP brochure (.pdf)—provides information on becoming an ASHRAE-certified Building Energy Modeling Professional, the only certification qualified to conduct the As Designed evaluation as a bEQ Certified Provider

-- bEQ presentation (.pdf)—a complete presentation with speaker’s notes that provides a basic overview of the program (last updated October 2013).
+- Presentation (.pdf)—a complete presentation with speaker’s notes that provides a basic overview of the program (last updated July 2014).

 - Logo Guidelines—guidelines for use of bEQ logo

 The value of bEQ is that it provides the practitioner with a methodology to be followed and the owner with information on their building that is easily understood and applied.
 When a bEQ qualified practitioner satisfactorily completes the submittal process and a rating is awarded, the owner will receive from the practitioner:

 - Completed bEQ Workbook (either As Designed Workbooks or In Operation Workbook, or both depending upon what the owner has commissioned), including the complete building analyses.